 - Your genitals touching someone else’s genitals even if there is not penetration, orgasm or ejaculation

-- Through oral sex although this is very rare
+- Oral sex although this is very rare

 - In very rare cases pregnant women can also pass the infection to their baby during childbirth and someone with HPV warts on their hands can give the infection to somebody’s genital area.